iLert/ilagent/README.md

 ### Mapping values of the eventType field

-In case the property values of your eventType field do not match to iLert's API fields `ALERT, ACCEPT and RESOLVE` you may map these values as well.
+In case the property values of your eventType field do not match to ilert's API fields `ALERT, ACCEPT and RESOLVE` you may map these values as well.

 - map `ALERT` value with `--mqtt_map_val_etype_alert 'SET'` e.g. SET -> ALERT
 - map `ACCEPT` value with `--mqtt_map_val_etype_accept 'ACK'` e.g. ACK -> ACCEPT